modulove/MVMNT/README.md

 The Story of "MVMNT":

-The journey began with the publication of the original design by Hagiwo in October 2022, the hardware is heavily based on Michael Zülch's ([Cats-Synth](https://github.com/mzuelch/CATs-Eurosynth)) LFO, with invaluable contributions from the vibrant eurorack modular community.
+The journey began with the publication of the [original design by Hagiwo](https://note.com/solder_state/n/n39aacefd73a3 in October 2022, the hardware is heavily based on Michael Zülch's ([Cats-Synth](https://github.com/mzuelch/CATs-Eurosynth)) LFO, with invaluable contributions from the vibrant eurorack modular community.
 It is inspired by the CV section of Mutable Instruments Marbles and we aimed to make it SYNTH DIY friendly and accessible to beginners as well as enthusiasts alike.

 ![MVMNT Flip panel ](https://dl.modulove.de/module/mvmnt/Modulove_MVMNT_Productshot_Both.jpg)